Yonazahran-YMR/cybersec-portfolio/notes/log-analyst-notes.md

 automating the exact thing I just did by eye.

 ## Takeaway for myself
-Don't assume "all attempts failed so it's fine" - failed attempts now doesn't mean failed forever, especially against generic account names that might actually exist somewhere with a weak password.
+Don't assume "all attempts failed so it's fine".
+Failed attempts now doesn't mean failed forever, especially against generic account names that might actually exist somewhere with a weak password.
 Early blocking buys time to actually go check and fix the underlying weakness before it becomes a real breach.